 Running With Your Dog: Tips For Hydration

 Life-giving water is the single most important nutrient for humans and dogs alike.
 If you’re an athlete, you’re already keenly aware of this; your canine running companion is, too.
 Staying hydrated is imperative when you’re running with your dog, and so is recognizing when she’s thirsty.
-She depends on you for breaks; learn the signs of dehydration and other medical emergencies before you go, and listen carefully to what your dog is telling you.
+If your dog is ready to start running with you, realize that she depends on you for breaks; learn the signs of dehydration and other medical emergencies before you go, and listen carefully to what your dog is telling you.

 1. How often should my dog drink?